 Going for a bath is traditionally a winter activity.
-That’s because the sulfur waters are naturally warm, ranging from 38-40 Celsius.
-It’s incredible how thoroughly a short soak warms you to the bone and keeps you radiating heat for hours to come.
-Whether you opt for a private room (recommended) or the public bathhouse, one thing’s for certain, it’s going to get steamy.
+That’s because the sulfur waters are naturally warm, ranging from 38-40°C. It’s incredible how thoroughly a short soak warms you to the bone and keeps you radiating heat for hours to come.
+Whether you opt for a private room (recommended) or a public bathhouse, one thing’s for certain: it’s going to get steamy!

 Say ‘yes’ to a traditional kisi scrub – a lively rub down with a textured mitt performed by a professional therapist – and wave goodbye to a few layers of dead, dry winter skin.